Authentication in Nuxt app Part 3

 ...

-Then add this middleware to your desired pages.
-I suggest having a separate layout for all admin pages where you can block access to all such pages at once.
+Then, apply this middleware to your desired pages.
+For admin pages, I suggest using a separate layout where you can block access to all such pages simultaneously.

 // layouts/admin.vue